k-paxian/dart-json-mapper/README.md

 }
 ```

-All you need to get going with this, is to implement this abstract class and register it afterwards
+All you need to get going with this, is to implement this abstract class

 ```dart
 class CustomStringConverter implements ICustomConverter<String> {